Faint-Black/toy-assembly-suite/README.md

 ## Build
 *Requires Zig 0.14.0 or higher*

-To build the Assembler, Debugger and Virtual Machine binary executables simply use the following Zig build command on any directory inside the project.
+To build the Assembler, Debugger and Runner executables simply use the following Zig build command on any directory inside the project.

 ```sh
 zig build --release=safe